dremio-brock/IcebergDremio/README.md

 ## Setup Dremio

 - Open dremio by going to the url localhost:9047
 - Accept the EULA and create a user for Dremio
+- Enable Iceberg in Dremio follow the instructions here for enabling iceberg in Dremio: http://docs.dremio.com/data-formats/iceberg-enabling/

+## Hive Catalog:
+You can chose to use the hive catalog, or a hadoop catalog.
+If you are using the hive catalog you will need to use hive as your source. docker-compose is mounting your metastore-site.xml to the proper hive conf directory in Dremio.

 - Add your Hive datasource by clicking the + button next to "Data Lake"
 - Select Hive 3.x
 - Give the source a name, fill in the URL as "hive-metastore"

-- Under Advanced options, add a new property
+## Hadoop Catalog:
+If you wish to use the hadoop catalog, you will need to add the data lake source for the storage type you are using.
+Additionally, you will need to add an advanced property to the source
-     - name=fs.azure.account.key.{account}.blob.core.windows.net
+- iceberg.catalog_type
-     - value=your account key
+ - hadoop

-- Enable Iceberg in Dremio follow the instructions here for enabling iceberg in Dremio: http://docs.dremio.com/data-formats/iceberg-enabling/
+*Note Minio requires extra steps outlined here: http://docs.dremio.com/data-sources/s3/#configuring-s3-for-minio

+##

 After Dremio is setup, you can begin querying Iceberg tables. \
 \